 It has become an established social event

 There is nothing on sale that could be described as essential – apart from food, which is, of course, available every day of the week from supermarkets, corner shops, and online.
 With other concerned locals I am trying to get Lambeth Council to shut it down.
 We shall see; at least one councillor is on the case.
 But when I tweeted that I would very much like to see the rules being enforced, some pompous individual accused me of advocating a police state.
 Jeez.
 He was outnumbered 30-1, I was relieved to see.
 But there’s worse than him out there.

 It seems that the influence of the conspiracy theorists who delight in telling people that Covid doesn’t exist is growing rather than fading.
 Who are these people and what is in it for them?
 On Sunday we had a flash mob, many reportedly drunk, running round Brockwell Park telling people to take their masks off because Covid was a hoax.

-I started this blog with the intention of avoiding making political statements, but with Trump still having his finger on the so-called nuclear button it’s impossible to take a “neutral” stance.
+I started this blog two years ago with the intention of avoiding making political statements, but with Trump still having his finger on the so-called nuclear button it’s impossible to take a “neutral” stance.

 Be very afraid

 The President is a dangerous maniac who should be in prison.
 Not too controversial, I trust?
-But at the same time the widespread distrust of politicians – aloof, dishonest and on the make – is not unique to the USA and is not going away any time soon.
-Even so, why choose Trump as your messiah?
+But at the same time the widespread distrust of politicians – seen as aloof, dishonest and on the make – is not unique to the USA and is not going away any time soon.
+But even so, why choose Trump as your messiah?

 In other news, I stood down as Chair of the Herne Hill Society this week – not in a fit of pique but because eight years is enough.
 More about that next time, perhaps.